Registration in Victoria

 You must renew registration within 3 months of expiry.
 Otherwise it will be cancelled and you will have to start a new one.
-To start a new registration, just go in person to VicRoads with these types of evidence, for example, your identity, address, right to register a vehicle and its roadworthiness.
+To start a new registration, just go in person to VicRoads with evidence.
+For example, your identity, address, right to register a vehicle and its roadworthiness.

 In Victoria, you don’t usually need a roadworthy inspection to renew your registration.
 This is called a Certificate of Roadworthiness and you need it only:

 - Sell a vehicle

 - To register a used vehicle after registration was cancelled (3 months after expiry)

 - Clear a vehicle defect.

 Remember, certificates are available only from a licensed vehicle tester.
 The final cost depends on the age, type and condition of the vehicle.